thanethomson/blog/data/Post/2011-05-02-more-gadgets-please.md

 their basic needs?

-The problem is, there seems to be no money in the business of meeting people's basic needs, because people with such basic needs generally don’t have the money to pay for those needs to be met.
+The problem is, there seems to be no money in the business of meeting people's basic needs, because people with such basic needs generally don't have the money to pay for those needs to be met.
 There are examples, however, of low-cost "base of the pyramid" solutions that help fulfil such basic needs, but these seem to require tremendous capital outlays and extremely rigid standardisation